rutishauserlab/SBCAT-NO-release-NWB/README.md

 ## Installation (Data)

-NOTE: The dataset will be made publicly available upon acceptance of the underlying paper.

 The dataset is available in NWB format from the DANDI Archive under [DANDI:001187](https://dandiarchive.org/dandiset/001187).
 <!--This dataset is also available from the DABI Archive under [Placeholder](https://rb.gy/otj7q) -->